 Computer magazines

 With the advent of mass-market home microcomputers, particularly the Sinclairs and BBC/Acorn micros, in the early 1980s, the range of titles was diverse.
 A June 1984 survey in Campaign identified 46 titles from 15 publishers.
 The leading companies were Argus, with 12 magazines, and VNU with five.
-Other publishers were East Midlands Allied Press (now Emap), ECC and Sunshine.
+Other publishers were East Midlands Allied Press (Emap), ECC and Sunshine.
 There were two main types of magazines: user specific and umbrella.
 Examples in the first category were Emap's Sinclair User and BBC/Redwood's Acorn User.
 The best seller was the umbrella title Your Computer published by IPC's Electrical Electronic Press, with a circulation of 122,642 copies.

 - Emap's Computer and Video Games at 92,060;